Your regional maintenance director receives three bids for a roof replacement.

 Reducing Procurement Risk Across the Entire Vendor Lifecycle

-Procurement doesn’t begin at the RFP, and it doesn’t end at award.
+Procurement does not begin at the RFP and does not end at award.

 Connect Compliance, Procurement, and Maintenance